Benifex

 Greater insight into user behaviour

-We were also able to track the most popular searched keywords and the destinations user’s were taken too, giving us greater insights into the content user’s were looking for and whether their search journey’s were successful or not.
+We could also track the most popular searched keywords and the destinations user’s were taken too, giving us greater insights into the content user’s were looking which could help our Comms with targeted content as well as inform us of better features and widgets to display on the home landing page.